scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 To book a course please contact [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot) for a booking form or call 0131 244 0107.

 **Cancellations:**
-Please note that any withdrawals from the course, and the Digital Academy are unable to fill the requested space, the course booking will be invoiced as a filled place.
+Please note that in the case of any withdrawals from the course, and the Scottish Digital Academy are unable to fill the requested space, the course booking will be invoiced as a filled place.

 ## Contact
-Tai McLennan, Digital Talent Strategy Specialist or Lorraine Lee, Digital Academy Business Manager at [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).
+Tai McLennan, Digital Talent Strategy Specialist or Lorraine Lee, Scottish Digital Academy Business Manager at [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).